Today’s Q&A Monday explores creative habits:

 - Act creatively now or as soon as possible

-- Make habits convenient helps
+- Make your habits convenient helps.

 - Change the external circumstances.

-I find audiobooks and podcasts to be an incredibly inspiring habit.
+I find audiobooks and podcasts to be an incredibly inspiring habits.
 Listening to other creatives and being exposed to their work.
 That helps me want to create work of my own.
 Many audiobooks are free online via my local library.
 If your library offers this, I can’t recommend it enough.

-I recently listened to the “Happier at Home” by researcher Gretchen Rubin in which she focuses on changing her habits one step at a time.
+I recently listened to “Happier at Home” by researcher Gretchen Rubin in which she focuses on changing her habits one step at a time.
 She makes her decisions based on her research into the science of human behavior.

 1. Act creatively now

-Don’t let life get in the way or life will always be in the way.
+Don’t let life get in the way of life will always be in the way.
 Learn to face the fears that keep you from acting.
 In Happier at Home, Rubin discusses how easy it is to plan and difficult it can be to act.
 If we let it be difficult.
-“It’s so easy to wish that we’d made an effort in the past, so that we’d happily be enjoying the benefit now, but when now is the time when that effort must be made, as it always is, that prospect is much less inviting.”
+“It’s so easy to wish that we’d made an effort in the past so that we’d happily be enjoying the benefit now, but when now is the time when that effort must be made, as it always is, that prospect is much less inviting.”